Master of Arts in Social Work, Social Policy, and Social Administration

-The Master of Arts Program in Social Work and Social Welfare (SW), equivalent to a Master’s in Social Work, provides a broad educational and experiential foundation for baccalaureate graduates.
+The Crown Family School Master's Program in Social Work, Social Policy, and Social Administration (SW), equivalent to a Master’s in Social Work, provides a broad educational and experiential foundation for baccalaureate graduates.
 You will be exposed to a combination of direct social work practice, policy development, interdisciplinary research, and social science theory.

 The core curriculum places particular emphasis on understanding and working with culturally diverse and economically disadvantaged populations.
 The comprehensive and interdisciplinary nature of the Master’s degree translates into greater flexibility and choice in your future career.

 The SW Program begins with a first-year Core curriculum that introduces you to the chief methods of social intervention (direct practice, policy, and research), the diversity of human experience, and the fundamentals of human behavior and development.
 You are then asked to choose between two academic concentrations:

 - Clinical Concentration – Learn the major prevention and treatment approaches of direct clinical practice and engage with real clients through clinical fieldwork in hundreds of agencies and organizations across Chicago.

 - Social Administration Concentration – Take advanced coursework in the economics, politics, organization, and delivery of social welfare services and participate in administrative fieldwork at government agencies and community development organizations.